benbalter/benbalter.github.com/_posts/2017-04-14-create-an-open-source-moderator-role-with-protected-branches-on-github.md

 [^1]: It's probably also a good idea to check "Require pull request reviews before merging" and "Require status checks to pass before merging", but those aren't strictly necessary for what we're doing

-[^2]: Even better, create a team, e.g., `core-committers` to make managing permissions across repositories even easier
+[^2]: Even better, create a team, for example, `core-committers` to make managing permissions across repositories even easier